A BRIEF HISTORY OF CHILDREN

 Middle class boys went to grammar schools.
 Middle class girls went to private schools were they were taught 'accomplishments' such as music and sewing.

 Discipline in 19th century schools was savage.
 Beating children was normal although in the 19th century the cane generally replaced the birch.
 Furthermore children who were poor at lessons were humiliated by being forced to wear a cap with the word 'dunce' on it.

 In the late 19th century town councils laid out public parks for recreation.
 The first children's playground was built in a park in Manchester in 1859.

 Before the 19th century children were always dressed like little adults.
 In that century the first clothes made especially for children appeared such as sailor suits.

 Things greatly improved for most children during the 20th century.
 They became much healthier and better fed and better clothed.
 They were also better educated.

 Moreover sweets were a luxury in 1914.
 They became much more common in the 1920s and 1930s.
-Sweets were rationed during the Second World War but sweet rationing ended in 1953.
+Sweets were rationed in Britain during the Second World War but sweet rationing ended in 1953.

 In the 20th century children had far more toys than ever before.
 In 1900 Frank Hornby invented a toy called meccano.
 In 1907 Robert Baden-Powell formed the boy scouts.
 In 1910 the girl guides were formed.